MichaelThamm/career-cheat-sheets/Virtual Environment Python.md

 - If in (venv) you can run pip list to see what is in the venv.
 To get out of the (venv, or whatever the name is): Type "deactivate"

 Create/Import requirements.txt file
-- pip freeze | xargs pip uninstall -y
+- pip install pipreqs                           # install pipreqs to create the requirements.txt file
-- pip install pipreqs
+    - pipreqs /path/to/project                  # set the path of the requirements.txt file
-    - pipreqs /path/to/project
+- pip freeze | xargs pip uninstall -y           # uninstalls all installed packages in the current working directory (if needed)
-- pip install -r requirements.txt
+- pip install -r requirements.txt               # installs all packages defined in the requirements.txt file